Training & Dissemination

 The LONIR visiting scholar series is designed to provide long-term training of individuals who are interested in neuroimaging and multi-dimensional modeling.
-During the past year, eight visiting scientists have joined LONI for extended stays.
+During the past year, more than 10 visiting scientists have joined LONI for extended stays.

 Dissemination of Hardcopy & Electronic Materials

 For years, our group has committed to developing electronic training tools for medical students and other trainees, as well as interactive media for presenting material to interested colleagues.
 This includes custom graphics and video as well as educational presentations.
 Hardcopy materials, in the form of manuals and software protocols, are a necessary adjunct to electronic resources.